TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

 .. figure:: /Images/6-Persistence/figure-6-11.png
    :align: center

-   Figure 6-11: An example for the field type "irre".
+   Figure 6-11: An example for the field type "inline".

 Extbase supports the most important aspects of *IRRE* with only one exception:
 *IRRE* allows a temporary table of an `m:n-relationship` to be enhanced by